MeetingAssistant26/POC_LLM/README.md

 3 - Ask a Question
 4 - View Pending Tasks
 5 - Mark Task as Done
+6 - View / Mark Reminders Done
-6 - Exit
+7 - Exit
 ```

+**Option 1 — Generate Meeting Summary**
+Generates a structured summary for a specific meeting.
+You can also choose to generate a personalized summary per speaker — each speaker gets a separate summary focusing only on what they said, their tasks, and their decisions.

 **Option 4 — View Pending Tasks**
 Extracts tasks from a specific meeting and displays all pending ones.
-Tasks are saved to `RAG/tasks_store.json` for tracking across sessions.
+If tasks were already extracted before, they are loaded from `RAG/tasks_store.json` without calling the LLM again.

 **Option 5 — Mark Task as Done**
 Shows all pending tasks across all meetings.
 Enter any part of the task name to mark it as done.
 If the same task name exists in multiple meetings, the system will ask you to specify which meeting.

+**Option 6 — View / Mark Reminders Done**
+Shows all pending reminders saved via natural language commands.
+You can mark any reminder as done by entering its number.

+> 💡 **Tip — Natural Language Reminders**: In Option 3 (Ask a Question), if your message contains "remind me", "reminder", or "ذكرني", the system will automatically save it as a reminder instead of searching the meetings.
+Pending reminders are shown automatically every time you start the assistant.

 > ✅ The system auto-builds the ChromaDB on first run.
 No manual chunking/embedding steps needed.